 (Caption: Joey Perugino and Tetsu Yung take us through the schedule for the weekend.)

 Mango’s own linguist, Lilia Mouma, gave two talks.
 The first was about the origin and history of the Greek language and an introduction to Greek culture, which also gave suggestions on films and other mediums to explore in order to improve one’s skills in the language.
 The other was an introduction to the Greek language for beginners, where Lilia went over the Greek alphabet as well as useful phrases that most polyglots would need (i.e. “I speak x language”).
+Mango Languages was also a part of a Q&A panel about language apps, along with Games for Languages.
+The attendees had many questions about both our applications and our many features.
+The talks, workshops, and panels were all enjoyable and both Lilia and I felt even more motivated to continue learning our languages!

 In addition to the talks and programming offered at the symposium, there were also several optional evening events, including a walking tour of the city, a group hike up to Mont Royal, and a language exchange dinner.
 On the last night of the symposium, we had a closing picnic where we were able to practice our languages with one another and say our final (but hopefully not our last) goodbyes.
 It was held in LaFontaine park and was one of the many highlights from the weekend.
 We were charmed by the unique accent of the French spoken in the city and were delighted to explore this city that cares so much about its language.